Asutoshpadhy1/whats_app_analyzer/README.md

 5. click the link below and explore the app
 6. https://whatsappanalyzerasu.herokuapp.com/

+<h1>how to export whats app chat</h1>
-- Open the individual or group chat.
+1. Open the individual or group chat.
-- Tap More options > More > Export chat.
+2. Tap More options > More > Export chat.
-- Choose whether to export with media or without media.(without media recomonded)
+3. Choose whether to export with media or without media.(without media recomonded)